Capturing usage patterns in bike sharing system via multilayer network fused Lasso: Data analysis

 \subsubsection{Parameter estimates}

-There exist methods for performing inference in high-dimensional generalized linear models \citep{belloni2016post, cai2021statistical}, but they do not easily apply to our setting because of the presence of a fusion penalty.
-Instead, we examine the coefficient estimates obtained from different folds used in the cross validation step in~\eqref{eq:cv} (for the estimates of the parameters associated with the overall trend and the effects of the precipitation and the air quality, obtained from each fold as well as from the full data, see Table~\ref{tab:coef}).
-We only report the results when $r = 1500$ in the main text because we obtain nearly identical estimates when $r = 750$ as shown in Table~\ref{tab:coef750} in Appendix \ref{sec:aar}).
-Table~\ref{tab:coef} shows that, while the values of the estimates vary slightly from one fold to another, their signs and overall magnitude do not change.
-This confirms the observations~\ref{c:trend} and~\ref{c:cov} made in Section~\ref{sec:exploratory}, that is, the variables have meaningful effects on overall bike usage across the system.
+While some inferential methods exist for high-dimensional generalized linear models \citep{belloni2016post}, they do not easily apply to our setting because of the presence of a fusion penalty.
+Instead, we examine the estimates capturing the overall trend and the covariate effects obtained from the 6 folds used in the CV step, along with those obtained from the full training data.
+We focus on the results obtained with $r = 1500$ in the main text and report the rest of the results in Appendix~\ref{sec:radius} where analogous conclusions are drawn.

+Table~\ref{tab:coef} shows that, while the values of the estimates vary slightly from one fold to another, their signs and overall magnitude do not change, confirming that as noted in~\ref{c:trend} and~\ref{c:cov}, the variables have meaningful effects on overall bike usage across the system.
+Also, Table~\ref{tab:coef} demonstrates the invariance of parameter estimates with respect to the choice of penalization, which indicates that the superior performance of the proposed fused Lasso method over alternative approaches, is attributed to how well the station-specific parameters (i.e.\ $\theta^{\hod}_{s, h}$ and $\theta^{\dow}_{s, d}$) are estimated, upon which the penalization is imposed.